TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-12-28-3-signs-your-project-is-becoming-legacy-arrays-creep.md

 <br>

-Our company grows and becomes a VAT payer, and we need to include VAT and the price with VAT and VAT itself as well.
+Our company grows and becomes a VAT payer.
+Now we need to include the price with VAT and VAT itself as well.

 ```php
 public function calculateTripPrice(array $visitors): array